2019 Australian Grand Prix

 The 2019 Australian Grand Prix (formally known as the Formula 1 Rolex Australian Grand Prix 2019) was a Formula One motor race that was held on 17 March 2019 in Melbourne, Victoria.
 The race was contested at the Albert Park Circuit and was the first round of the 2019 FIA Formula One World Championship.
 The race marked the 84th race in the combined history of the Australian Grand Prix – which dates back to the 100 Miles Road Race of 1928 – the 24th time the event was held at the Albert Park circuit and the 35th time the Australian Grand Prix had been a part of the Formula One World Championship.
 This was the last Grand Prix held on this configuration of the Albert Park Circuit that had been in use since 1996 with the 2020 and 2021 events being cancelled and the 2022 event being run on an adjusted layout.

 Lewis Hamilton entered the round as the defending World Drivers' Champion and his team, Mercedes, were the defending World Constructors' Champions.
-Hamilton got pole position for the race, equalling the record for most poles at one Grand Prix (8), but it was his Mercedes teammate Valtteri Bottas who won the Grand Prix from second on the grid.
+Hamilton got pole position for the race, equalling the record for most poles at one Grand Prix (8), but it was his Mercedes teammate Valtteri Bottas who won the Grand Prix from second on the grid, while Hamilton followed behind him in second and Max Verstappen taking third.
+It was also the Formula One debuts of future race winners Lando Norris and George Russell, who drove for McLaren and Williams respectively.

+This was the last time that the Australian Grand Prix was held as the season opener until 2025.

 Background

 The Australian Grand Prix was officially confirmed as the first of twenty-one races of the 2019 Formula One World Championship at an FIA World Motor Sport Council meeting in Paris in December 2018.
-The race took place at the fifteen-turn, 5.303 km Albert Park Circuit in Melbourne, Victoria on 17 March 2019.
+The race took place at the sixteen-turn, 5.303 km Albert Park Circuit in Melbourne, Victoria on 17 March 2019.
 Melbourne's Federation Square hosted a season launch event, the first of its kind for the sport, in the week before the race.

 Race Director Charlie Whiting died suddenly in the week before the race, so Deputy Race Director Michael Masi was named as Whiting's temporary successor.
 Local officials were appointed to fill Whiting's additional roles until a long-term appointment could be made ahead of the Bahrain Grand Prix.
 Masi remained the Race Director until the conclusion of the 2021 season.